What is the rent?

 The Damn rents are home this weekend so the party can't be here.

-The rent The parents
+The parents

-Yo Charlie the rents are away this weekend, letβs get hammered!
+Yo Charlie the rents are away this weekend, let’s get hammered!

-The rent Broadway musical written by the late, great Jonathan Larson β who, for the record, was neither HIV-positive nor gay.
+Broadway musical written by the late, great Jonathan Larson β€” who, for the record, was neither HIV-positive nor gay.
 Debuted in 1996 and still going strong.
 Essentially a modern re-write of Giacomo Puccini's beloved opera La Boheme, but with a happier ending and a score influenced heavily by pop, rock, and techno.

 The main differences between La Boheme and Rent: